Best British Antique Fairs of 2020: What Has Been Cancelled?

 Antiques are not just for oldies.
 For school children and university grads too, vintage is cooler than ever.
-In May Royal College of Art Fashion MA student, Laura Karup Frandsen, refused to show her collection as part of Extinction Rebellion’s launch of their #BoycottFashion drive.
+In May of last year, Royal College of Art Fashion MA student, Laura Karup Frandsen, refused to show her collection as part of Extinction Rebellion’s launch of their #BoycottFashion drive.
 Since, thousands have pledged to say ‘no to new’ for a year.

 But sustainability isn’t the only draw toward the worn and torn clothes and jewels that brim on the towering tables of antiques fairs across the country.
 Whether a piece has been loved and looked after or used and abused, its history only adds to its allure.
 Up and coming dealers – sub-30 and social media savvy – agree.
 Always learning keeps them hooked, according to Matt Dixon, a 23 year old antiques dealer from York.
 Dare to ask a question or two and you’ll soon find yourself on a slippery slope, falling hook, line and sinker for the story lurking beneath its statement façade.